 In the last decade all-ceramic crowns or metal free crowns, have really grown in popularity.
 First, patients are becoming more educated regarding the aesthetics of a metal-ceramic crown.
-Secondly, metal free crowns have really came a long way in strength.
+Secondly, metal free crowns have really come a long way in strength.
 Strength was always the concern.
 After all, a metal free crown is nothing more than a thin sheet of glass that must withstand a very harsh environment.
 It must pulverize all of our food, slide against our opposing teeth, and do all of this in a constantly wet environment subjected to various swings in different acidity.
-The invent of lithium disilicate and zirconia has changed everything.
-Now patients can often time achieve the needed crown strength without sacrificing the aesthetics.